 Using a sauna before or after a workout can have a big impact on your performance as well as on your recovery.
 Different opinions exist around when to use a sauna in relation to exercising.

-Some say it’s better to do this before, while others prefer to use a sauna after working out.
+Some say it’s better to do this before, while others prefer to use a sauna after their workout in the gym.

 Benefits of Sauna Before Workout

 Some people prefer to schedule in a sauna session before exercising.
 A light sauna session before workout helps to warm up the body and loosen up the muscles which is important before starting your exercise.

 A short sauna session before your workout can also be used to stretch the muscles, especially those that will be used most during your upcoming workout.

 Find a Balance

 It’s important that you find that perfect balance and don’t stay too long in the sauna before you start your workout.

 A sauna session has a relaxing effect on both the body and mind.
 But when you exercise, you’ll need to be alert.

 Using a sauna also elevates your heart rate and it makes you sweat.
 This is great, but you don’t want to overdo this when you still need to exercise, otherwise you won’t perform very well.

 In short, a sauna before workout is fine as long as you keep it short.
 It should really only be done to help warm up the body.

 Also, always drink water during and after your sauna session.
 Dehydration is one of the most important things to avoid when exercising.

 Benefits of Sauna After Workout

 Most people though prefer to use a sauna after they’ve done their workout.
 This makes sense because a tired mind (and body) naturally wants to relax and a sauna can help with this.

 A sauna session not only relaxes the mind, it also helps the muscles to relax after an intense workout.